SAP-archive/SDK-NodeJS/README.md

 ![alt text][token]

-*Copy paste your request access token in your bot's settings.*
+*Copy paste your request access token from your bot's settings.*

 __Your language__

 ```javascript
 var client = new recastai.Client(YOUR_TOKEN, 'en')
 ```
-*The language is a lowercase isocode.*
+*The language is a lowercase 639-1 isocode.*

 ## Text Request